NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 ### Restricting Network Access

 By default, access is unrestricted to ssh and the cuOpt ports on the server.
 The following values in the *terraform.tfvars* files can be used to restrict access to those ports.
+It is recommended that you restrict access to trusted addresses.

 * AWS